 Alert and Action Levels for Equipment and Facility Conditions

 In determining the proper parameters for an equipment and facility monitoring system, there needs to be organizational agreement on the scope and purpose of what is to be monitored.
 The purpose of a monitoring program is to gain insight through documentation and reporting for the state of control of equipment and facility conditions, which can help determine the quality of products from start to finish.

 Deciding the appropriate procedures for alerts and notifications in the event of deviations is a very important step in defining best practices for lab monitoring.
 When organizations rely on manual records and outdated procedures for receiving notifications during any deviations of lab equipment and facility conditions outside of preset parameters, the risks of loss and catastrophic failures increase exponentially.
 Utilizing robust lab monitoring solutions help to alleviate these issues.

-A real-time lab monitoring solution allows more in-depth understanding for the quality of samples, reagents and other important research materials stored in lab equipment and environments which can be affected by air, personnel, water, particles and many other conditions.
+A real-time lab monitoring solution allows more in-depth understanding for the quality of samples, reagents, and other important research materials stored in lab equipment and environments that can be affected by air, personnel, water, particles, and many other conditions.
 A viable monitoring solution also ensures compliance with various strict regulatory specifications from myriad organizations like the Food and Drug Administration (FDA), International Organization for Standardization (ISO), United States Pharmacopeia (USP), and many others.